-The resources and energy business spans from exploration, mining and processing, resources trading to power generation.
-CITIC Resources, CITIC Mining International, CITIC Metal and Sunburst Energy operate the business with interests in many development projects in China, Australia, Brazil, Peru, Gabon, Indonesia, Kazakhstan and other countries.
+Our resources and energy business covers exploration, mining and processing of mineral resources, trading of energy products, and power generation.
+CITIC Resources, CITIC Mining International, CITIC Metal and CITIC Pacific Energy Investment hold interests in projects in China, Australia, Brazil, Peru, Gabon, Germany, Indonesia, Kazakhstan and others.

-CITIC Limited holds a participating interest in the coal mine JV between Coppabella and Moorvale located in Australia, as well as interests in a number of coal exploration operations in Australia through CITIC Resources.
-It also holds a 30% interest in Xin Julong coal mine in Shandong Province, China through Sunburst Energy.
+CITIC Limited holds interestsin the Coppabella and Moorvale coal mines, as well as in a number of coal exploration operations in Australia through CITIC Resources.
+It also holds 30% shares in Xin Julong coal mine in Shandong Province, China via CITIC Pacific Energy Investment.

-CITIC Limited, through Sunburst Energy, invests in and manages power plants in mainland China, with a total installed capacity of over 6.4 million kilowatts.
-Among them, Ligang Power Station in Jiangsu Province is one of the largest coal-fired power stations in China, with an installed capacity of 4.04 million kilowatts.
+CITIC Limited, through CITIC Pacific Energy Investment, invests in and manages power plants on Chinese mainland, with a total installed capacity of over 6.4 million kilowatts.
+Among them, Ligang Power plant in Jiangsu Province is one of the largest coal-fired power plants in China, with an installed capacity of 4.04 million kilowatts.

 Magnetite Iron Ore